thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 "I'm not a scammer.
 I'm \*the\* GOD. think."

 You blocked the number.
-Run to the bathroom and washed your face.
+Ran to the bathroom and splashed your face.
 *I'm fully awake, this is not a dream.*

 You carefully examine the details of your face. wrinkles and pores are in the right places.
 Detailed and fairly realistic.